Kv1st3n/Kv1st3n/README.md

 # Kv1st3n

-I'm a master's (graduate / M.Sc.) student in Computer and Systems Sciences.
+I'm a master's (graduate / M.Sc.) student in Computer and Systems Sciences at Stockholms University.

 #